We’re taking a fresh look at the Ten Commandments. And we’re in commandment number five and I’ve entitled this A Word to Families in an Age of Chaos.

 And the answer to, “Do you love me?”
 The answer is always, yes.
 Regardless of what they’ve done, where they’ve been, what they go through.
 And when you keep those two things in balance, you’ll produce kids that are very secure, have a healthy sense of significance, and know what it means to submit to authority.

-Now, turn the page if you will, and let’s get down to the real practical.
+So let’s get down to the real practical.
 What does it look like to honor our parents?

-And I’m going to look at this in three stages or phases.
 I want to talk about what it looks like to honor your parents when you’re a child.
 A smaller child up through the preteens in the home.

 Then I want to move on because as you study, you know, I’ve looked up every verse in all the Bible, Old and New Testament, about family and obeying and honoring and wherever it pops up.